 Recipe Tips and Tricks

-- Ensure the wings are in a single, even layer on the wire rack.
-Crowding them will steam the wings instead of baking them, preventing them from getting crispy.
+- Avoid Overcrowding: Ensure wings are in a single, even layer on the pan.
+Crowding causes them to steam rather than bake, leading to a rubbery texture.

 Other Great Appetizer Recipes